 Sung was 19 years old when she first started jiu-jitsu at a small local club but immediately started competing, earning her purple belt in a little over 1 year at Myung Hoon Choi’s TNT Academy, after conquering medals at the World and Pan American Championships.

 After a succession of positive competitive results, Kira decided to become a professional grappler.
-To pursue her career goals, Sung joined the Seorae Jiu-Jitsu Academy with coach Hyuk-il Kwon, who guided the talented athlete from her purple belt up until her black belt.
+To pursue her career goals, Sung joined the Seorae Jiu-Jitsu Academy with coach Hyuk-il Kwon, who guided the talented athlete from her purple belt up to her black belt.

 Although under the guidance of Hyuk-il Kwon, Kira Sung made the most of her many travels to the United States during the competition season, training with some of the top instructors and academies in the world, though most commonly at the Atos Headquarters in San Diego, California, with coaches André and Angelica Galvão.